Doctor's Letter For Travelling With Medication

 Letter contents

-• ✔ Confirmation the medication has been lawfully prescribed
+- ✔ Confirmation the medication has been lawfully prescribed and dispensed in the UK

-Carry the letter in your hand luggage alongside original packaging and dispensing labels.
-It is your responsibility to verify the legal status of your medications at your destination.
-A UK doctor's letter confirms the UK prescription is legitimate but does not grant permission to import substances banned in countries where they are restricted.
+This format follows the content recommended by the UK Home Office for controlled drug travel letters.
+Carry the letter in your hand luggage alongside original pharmacy packaging and dispensing labels.
+It is your responsibility to verify the legal status of your medications at your destination by contacting the relevant embassy.
+A UK doctor's letter confirms the UK prescription is legitimate but does not grant permission to import substances banned in the destination country.

 How to Get Your Medication Travel Letter